stevekwan/best-practices/javascript/best-practices.md

 ### [jQuery API][jquery-api]
 jQuery is essential for the modern JavaScript developer.
 I recommend you consult their API docs to learn all the library has to offer.

-## If You're A Javascript Ninja, Read These:
+## If You're A JavaScript Ninja, Read These:

 ### [The Surprisingly Elegant JavaScript Type Model, by Kannan Vijayan][javascript-type]
 JavaScript's type model is deceptively complicated, but this article does the best job I've ever seen of explaining it.